 - personalize it – again, the subject line isn’t a place for self-promotion.
 Quite the opposite, it’s a place where you should prove to the addressee that you carefully planned to contact them.
 You should assure them you’re not a spammer who sends tons of identical emails to people and waits to see what sticks.

 - intrigue them – don’t spill the beans just yet.
 Pique their interest.
 Engage their attention by making them reflect on a problem they may have.
 Or try using a little bit of flattery to catch their attention.
+For example, refer to a pain point about TikTok visibility, and only then mention TikTok recharge.

 - sound human – you’re writing to a living and breathing human being, and thus, you shouldn’t turn into a bot.
 Avoid sounding ‘salesy’ or too formal.
 Your subject line should have a casual, friendly and natural flair to it.
 Unless you know how to achieve this, try imagining you’re addressing a specific person you know, for example, your colleague.